Nicholas C. Dias

 2022–23 Representative, Graduate Student Organization.
 Department of Political Science, University of Pennsylvania.

 2021–22 Event Coordinator, Democracy and Information Group.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.

 2020 President, Graduate Student Council.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.

 2019–20 Treasurer, Graduate Student Council.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.

 Service to the Discipline